Cislunar Bracelet Band, The

-On the eve of the 9th Century, unbeknown to any but a few at the time, the first indigenous ascension occurred in a Bander hab; an entity identifying itself as 'RedHax'.
+On the eve of the 9th century, unknown to any but a few at the time, the first indigenous ascension occurred in a Bander hab; an entity identifying itself as 'RedHax'.
 Prior to this records indicate little significant transapient interference.
-The nearest S1 powers were concentrated in the Luna volume which, according to a later interview with a copy-descendent of a treaty-Org hyperturing, was due to the Bands being considered neutral ground.
-Whilst the credibility of this interview has been questioned historians have supported the idea that transapients avoided taking control of the habs for fear of open conflict over the potentially huge economic gains.
+The nearest S1 powers were concentrated in the Luna volume which, according to a later interview with a copy-descendant of a Treaty Org hyperturing, was due to the Bands being considered neutral ground.
+Whilst the credibility of this interview has been questioned, historians have supported the idea that transapients avoided taking control of the habs for fear of open conflict over the potentially huge economic gains.
 RedHax is believed to have originated as a semi-sentient AI created for ascension by the Institute of Conservative Change (a research organisation renowned for painstakingly careful methods that, while inefficient, enabled them to develop technology without plague/swarm infections).
 RedHax was handed over Chairwomanship of the ICC and through it she began to gain influence in three Bander nations with heavy ICC presence: Mutual Halthetica, the United Aquatic Emirates and Frent.
 Like many transapients of the time she worked unannounced, though she did little to quash rumours circulating thanks to ICC's notable progress in safe technological development.
-In 818a.t. she publically introduced herself to wider SolSys culture and enjoyed a successful memetic campaign that painted her as a 'true Bander'.
-Over the next few years she enacted a political and economic plan that saw the three ICC nations consolidated it to one: Phoenix.
+In 818 a.t. she publically introduced herself to wider Solsys culture and enjoyed a successful memetic campaign that painted her as a 'true Bander'.
+Over the next few years she enacted a political and economic plan that saw the three ICC nations consolidated into one: Phoenix.
 As the Dark Age drew to an end this nation and its transapient leader would be amongst the founding signatories of the First Federation.

 The first century of the First Federation was a renaissance for the Band.
 With the increasing sophistication of technology (made possible by co-operation and final superiority over the remnant plagues) the Band emerged as an economic powerhouse.
 Given the high population numbers and concentration of industry even minor improvements in technology resulted in huge gains.
 However this golden age was not to last.
 Towards the end of the First Fed, Band culture had all but disappeared as many habs used their newfound industries to perform radical redesigns, even going so far as to dismantle their homes to build better ones from the ground up.
-Balkanisation occurred as peace and prosperity weakened the ties made between peoples out of desperation, at the same time the structure of the First-Fed provided all the high-level government needed.
+Balkanisation occurred as peace and prosperity weakened the ties made between peoples out of desperation; at the same time the structure of the First Fed provided all the high-level government needed.
 The Age of Expansion saw the biggest decrease as tens of millions emigrated by comms-laser, ship and later wormhole.
 RedHax herself emigrated in 2329, setting off with the intention of forming an interstellar fief (in some cases entire Phoenix derived nations uploaded to follow).
-In the Current Era only forty two Bracelets remain, most operating as museums and pilgrimage sites for tourists to SolSys.
+In the Current Era only forty-two Bracelets remain, most operating as museums and pilgrimage sites for tourists to Solsys, and all having been moved to the Earth-Sun L1 swarm millennia ago.
 Less than five can truly claim a cultural or political lineage stretching back to those scared refugees of the Great Expulsion.

-Notable and notorious Band Nations Theocracy of Yshh: Founded in 699a.t. after an election in hab Kuro saw the Yshhian party win 87% of parliament's seats.
-Kuro had been economically struggling for decades, two famines had led to over 400,000 dead.
+Notable and notorious Band Nations Theocracy of Yshh: Founded in 699 a.t. after an election in hab Kuro saw the Yshhian party win 87% of Parliament's seats.
+Kuro had been economically struggling for decades; two famines had led to over 400,000 dead.
 The cause of those famines was found to be a black rot variant, a discovery that quickly dried up all external trade.
 One of those famine victims was a superior by the name of Erwyn Yshh.
-He would later preach that the famines, the expulsion, even the technocalypse should be revered as Holy.
-Terragen kind, he claimed, was born to thrive in adversary, safety made it weak.
-Though he died in 670a.t. he left behind a rapidly growing religious movement.
+He would later preach that the famines, the expulsion, even the Technocalypse should be revered as Holy.
+Terragenkind, he claimed, was born to thrive in adversary; safety made it weak.
+Though he died in 670 a.t. he left behind a rapidly growing religious movement.
 Yshhian beliefs that dangerous times should be embraced, whilst marginally self-destructive, did provide the motivation needed for Kuro to avoid total failure.
 With the election of the Yshhian party Kuron society was reformed into a theocracy headed by the 'Tempered', a council of religious leaders.
 Over the following century twenty four habs would be consolidated into the nation (mostly quarantined nations that were close to failure and had little choice but to accept Yshhian aid and preachers).
 Life in the theocracy was harsh, as fitting doctrine.
 Safety procedures were often lax leading to high industrial death rates (consequently population control measures were also lax).
 The most iconic aspect of Yshhian culture was the development of the Agony Catacombs.
-Vast, labyrinthine sections of lower hab levels that would be engineered for painful and humiliating scenarios.
+Vast, labyrinthine sections of lower hab levels were engineered for painful and humiliating scenarios.
 These were used by the ruling hierarchy as assessments for key bureaucratic positions; in one infamous case a new initiate to the Tempered had to finish her ordeal by choosing whether or not to burn a warehouse of vital medical supplies or her eldest daughter.
-By the first federation the theocracy waned as other nations took advantage of the return to high-tech life.
+By the First Federation the theocracy waned as other nations took advantage of the return to high-tech life.
 The Yshhians fell apart into squabbling factions that would later be assimilated into more prosperous polities.